boolean-uk/csharp-docker-1-intro/README.md

 # C# Docker Introduction

 Note: This exercise requires a few things to be installed.
-For a details please examine the [Prerequisites Readme](PREREQUISITES.md)
+For a details please see the [Docker Guide Here](https://docs.docker.com/desktop/install/windows-install/)

 ## Learning Objectives
 - Create and publish a simple .Net app